Advanced Computer Techniques: Founding and early history

 ACT spent its first few years in converted space atop The Plaza hotel on Fifth Avenue and 59th Street in New York (here seen in 2010).

 Advanced Computer Techniques was founded in New York City in April 1962 by Charles P. Lecht.
 It had an initial capitalization of $800, one contract, and one employee.
 Lecht, in his late twenties at the time, was a mathematician and entrepreneur whose involvement with the computer industry dated back to the early 1950s, including stints at IBM and the MIT Lincoln Laboratory.

 The new firm's first job was fixing a language compiler on the UNIVAC LARC computer, which was being used by the United States Navy.
 UNIVAC awarded a $100,000 contract for the work; Lecht hired some programmers and the company's first office was in former servant quarters atop the Plaza Hotel.
 The firm was one of 40–50 software companies started in the early 1960s, many of which would go on to be forgotten.

-Creating compilers became a key part of the company's early efforts; its first compiler, for the FORTRAN language, was developed in the mid-1960s.
-This was followed by a COBOL compiler later in that decade, then a FORTRAN 77 compiler and a Pascal compiler both in the late 1970s.
+Working on compilers continued to be part of the company's early efforts; its first compiler, for the FORTRAN language, was developed in the mid-1960s.
+This was followed by a COBOL compiler later in that decade.

 As the 1960s went on, ACT built a customer list of established companies and developed a reputation for delivering quality work on schedule.
 In September 1964 the company leased regular office space, the first of several locations it would have during its lifetime, all of which were within greater Midtown Manhattan on or near Madison Avenue.
 In addition to UNIVAC, early customers for the firm's compiler work included IBM as well as Honeywell.
+The company also developed some of the System/360 utilities for IBM.

 With few trained computer programmers available at the time, Lecht hired those with musical, linguistic, or mathematical backgrounds, finding them to be successful at this new activity.
 The firm also did other system software as well as scientific programming projects, including some for the defense industry, and then started doing commercial applications development for large companies such as Union Carbide, United Airlines, Hoffman-LaRoche, and Shell Oil.
 Lecht fostered a relaxed working environment where dress was informal and hours flexible.
 He instituted a series of weekly reports that all developers had to file detailing their progress; these were communicated to the client, on the theory that "a client can get angry at us, but [they] can't be more than one week angry at us because we told [them] exactly where we were."